Why Do Customers Leave Your Business?

 Keeping in Touch

 Offering services like live chats, phone calls, and similar quick-responding communication methods will help you know what problems customers are often having and what they expect in terms of solutions.
-This way, customer service team can detect frequently faced pain points and provide data that will be used as a starting point for fixing those pain points.
+This way, the customer service team can detect frequently faced pain points and provide data that will be used as a starting point for fixing those pain points.

 Reviews